PawelBugiel/PawelBugiel/readmes/my-computer-passion.md

       <td>At work</td>
       <td>
         <ul>
-        <li>Moving from paper and semi-automatic spreadsheets, through Excel macros, temporary "cloud" solutions, to cooperation with programmers in order to create better solutions for the company's business goals</li>
+        <li>Moving from paper documents and semi-automatic spreadsheets, through Excel macros, temporary "cloud" solutions, to cooperation with programmers and database specialists in order to create better solutions for the company's business goals</li>
         </ul>
       </td>
     </tr>